-This Safe Use of Machinery course is designed to arm you and your teams with employee safety for using machinery.
-Every industry has its own unique situations that present hazards and this course covers the most used machinery tools to help minimize risk and fatalities.
+This Safe Use of Machinery course is designed to arm you and your teams with employee safety for using machinery, especially on construction safety.
+But every industry has its own unique situations that present hazards and this course covers the most used machinery tools to help minimize risk and fatalities.

 You will learn about what protective wear you should be wearing, things to do prior to operating machinery, and how to operate different machines.
 EdApp’s short, bite-sized course is filled with interactive elements while remaining highly informative to enhance your learning experience.